gitlabhq/terraform-provider-gitlab/docs/resources/project_approval_rule.md

 * `user_ids` - (Optional)  A list of specific User IDs to add to the list of approvers.

 * `group_ids` - (Optional) A list of group IDs who's members can approve of the merge request

-## Attributes Reference

-The resource exports the following additional attributes:

-* `eligible_approvers` - A list of approvers from the `user_ids` parameter, groups, and the project that are included in the approval rule.

 ## Import